denisekart/advent-of-linq-2022/README.md

 > I know, I know - not everything can be solved by LINQ and not every solution is optimal when using LINQ.
 That being said, LINQ is fun (I promise)!

-*Notice*
+**Notice*:*

-All code written for this years Advent of Code was synthesized by an organic inteligence (classification pending 🤣) called MyBrain™.
-I do not use intelligent coding assistants or tools to come up with the solutions for these challenges.
+All code written for this years' Advent of Code was synthesized by an organic intelligence (classification pending 😆) called MyBrain™.
+I do not use intelligent coding assistants or tools to come up with these solutions.

 ## 🎄🎄 Requirements